hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 4 3 4 3 3 1 3 1 7
-Weapons/Armour: Marksmen can be armed with weapons and armour chosen from the Outlaws Equipment list.
+Weapons/Armor: Marksmen can be armed with weapons and armor chosen from the Outlaws Equipment list.

 Outlaws
 25 Gold Crowns to hire